bobojiang26/Pose-Refinement-with-Predicted-3D-Model/README.md

 Problem to solve:
 1. The size and the pose of the ground truth 3d model and the predicted one is different(not aligned).
 2. Find out when the difference between the initial image(the predicted model) and the target image(the ground truth model) is not big, whether the pose can be refined well.
+3. If the pose can not be refined well based on the present method, we will try to add the correspondence loss.